alvistack/python-debian-team-python-debian/docs/contributing.rst

 When uploading the package, it should be uploaded both to Debian and also to PyPI.
-Please upload the source tarball (sdist) and also an egg (bdist_egg) and a wheel (bdist_wheel) for both Python 2 and Python 3.
-The python-wheel and python3-wheel packages need to be installed to build the wheels.
+Please upload the source tarball (sdist) and also an egg (bdist_egg) and a wheel (bdist_wheel), all built for Python 3.
+The python3-wheel package needs to be installed to build the wheel.

 The following developers have access to the PyPI project to be able to upload it.